-- 10. Some physical contact between Persons in Authority and Athletes may be necessary for various reasons including, but not limited to, teaching a skill, or tending to an injury.
-For physical contact, Special Olympics Canada recommends: - a) Persons in Authority must explain, at the beginning of training, the reasons to occasionally make physical contact with the Athlete and clearly explain where the physical contact will occur. - Infrequent, incidental physical contact during a training session is not considered a violation of this policy - c) Non-essential physical contact may not be initiated by the Person of Authority.
+- a) Persons in Authority must explain, at the beginning of training, the reasons to occasionally make physical contact with the Athlete and clearly explain where the physical contact will occur. - b) Infrequent, incidental physical contact during a training session is not considered a violation of this policy - c) Non-essential physical contact may not be initiated by the Person of Authority.
 It is recognized that some Athletes may initiate non-essential physical contact such as hugging or other physical contact with a Person in Authority for various reasons (e.g., such as celebrating or crying after a poor performance).
 This physical contact should always occur in an open and observable environment.